Herat: Conversion to Islam

-When the Arab armies appeared in Khorāsān in the 650s AD, Herāt was counted among the twelve capital towns of the Sasanian Empire.
-The Arab army under the general command of Ahnaf ibn Qais in its conquest of Khorāsān in 652 seems to have avoided Herāt, but it can be assumed that the city eventually submitted to the Arabs, since shortly afterward an Arab governor is mentioned there.
+When the Arab armies appeared in Khorāsān in the 650s, Herāt was counted among the twelve capital towns of the Sasanian Empire.
+The Arab army under the general command of Ahnaf ibn Qais in its conquest of Khorāsān in 652 seems to have avoided Herāt.
+The city eventually submitted to the Arabs, since shortly afterward, an Arab governor is mentioned there.
 A treaty was drawn in which the regions of Bādghis and Bushanj were included.
-As did many other places in Khorāsān, Herāt rebelled and had to be re-conquered several times.
+Like many other places in Khorāsān, Herāt rebelled and had to be re-conquered several times.

 Another power that was active in the area in the 650s was Tang dynasty China which had embarked on a campaign that culminated in the Conquest of the Western Turks.
 By 659–661, the Tang claimed a tenuous suzerainty over Herat, the westernmost point of Chinese power in its long history.
 This hold however would be ephemeral with local Turkish tribes rising in rebellion in 665 and driving out the Tang.

-In 702 AD Yazid ibn al-Muhallab defeated certain Arab rebels, followers of Ibn al-Ash'ath, and forced them out of Herat.
+In 702, Yazid ibn al-Muhallab defeated certain Arab rebels, followers of Ibn al-Ash'ath, and forced them out of Herat.
 The city was the scene of conflicts between different groups of Muslims and Arab tribes in the disorders leading to the establishment of the Abbasid Caliphate.
 Herat was also a center of the followers of Ustadh Sis.